Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 TESTING: From any account on the machine, you should be able to do:

-    # This should print an HTML document showing the index
+    # Should print index of /home/biocbuild/public_html/BBS in HTML form:
-    # of the /home/biocbuild/public_html/BBS/ folder:
     curl http://localhost/BBS/